Why Turkey's currency is plunging and what it means

 A: There are some concerns about whether European banks would suffer losses on loans in Turkey.
 The euro currency dropped to a 13-month low on Friday, and bank shares fell.

+Trouble in Turkey could make investors reassess their holdings in other emerging markets.
+So far, however, Turkey has not sparked a global rout in emerging markets.

-Europe is also dependent on Turkey to restrain the flow of migrants from conflict in the Middle East in return for aid.
+Additionally, Europe is nervous because it depends on Turkey to restrain the flow of migrants from conflict in the Middle East in return for aid.
 Some 4 million displaced people, most them from Syria, are currently living in Turkey.
-Any resumption of serious migrant flows from Turkey would be a big political issue in Europe, where opposition to immigration has fueled the rise of right-wing parties such as Itay's League and the Alternative for Germany.
+Any resumption of serious migrant flows from Turkey would be a big political issue in Europe, where opposition to immigration has fueled the rise of right-wing parties.

-But Carsten Hesse, analyst at Berenberg bank in London, says that an economic downturn in Turkey would have limited impact on Europe or other major economies.
-A 20 percent fall in exports would only reduce GDP by 0.1 percentage point or less per year in the 19 countries that use the euro currency.
-Hesse said that European banks could suffer losses if they loaned money in Turkey or owned Turkish banks but that the possible losses were not large enough to trigger a eurozone banking crisis.

 McHugh reported from Frankfurt, Germany.